 Here’s an example of ***bold italicized text***

-How to Underline Text in Discord
+How to Create Underlined Text in Discord

 To format our text as underlined, we need two use two underscores (__)